jh1993/UnderusedOptions/README.txt

 Knightly Oath:
 - Instead of damaging the caster on death, a knight now deals 40 damage to the caster when about to take fatal damage to fully heal self, restore SH, and remove all debuffs.
 - Promotion (6 SP): Each non-champion knight will be promoted to a champion after 20 turns.
+- Undying Oath (7 SP): Knightly Oath can now save one knight from death per turn for free, without dealing damage to the caster.
+This is refreshed before the beginning of each of your turns.

 Multicast:
 - Now only copies the first sorcery spell you cast per turn, to make it interact more intuitively with other spell-copying mechanics and less abusive with a few things in my other mods.